po1sigala/live/01-Class-Content/13-ORM/02-Homework/README.md

   * Syncs Sequelize models to a MySQL database on the server start.

-  * Includes column definitions for all four models outlined in the homework instructions.
+  * Includes column definitions for all four models outlined in the Challenge instructions.

-  * Includes model associations outlined in the homework instructions.
+  * Includes model associations outlined in the Challenge instructions.

 ### Repository Quality: 13%